Vasco-Luz/OSAD/README.md

 This some circuits, layouts and in the future some simulation scripts in python using sky130A process node and some digital circuits using openLANE.\
 You need xschem installed and the open PDKS and ngspice, and magic.
-This only works in linux.\
+This only works in linux/wsl.\
+A setup nix script that solves instalation of the tools and automatizes the instalation flow is in the works.\
 For xschem:
 xschem: https://github.com/StefanSchippers/xschem \
 Install xterm for integration of ngspice with xschem \